ExtraHop/code-examples/README.md

 This Python script rolls back firmware on multiple ExtraHop systems by reading URLs and API keys from a CSV file.
 Rolling back the firmware on an appliance resets the datastore and removes all metrics.

-For more information, see [Roll back firmware through the REST API](https://docs.extrahop.com/current/rest-rollback/)
+For more information, see [Roll back firmware through the REST API](https://docs.extrahop.com/current/rest-rollback/).

+### search-detection-logs

+This Python script searches for detection log entries with EQL.
+The script then outputs the results to a CSV file.

+For more information, see [Search for detection log entries with EQL through the REST API](https://docs.extrahop.com/26.3/rest-search-detections/).

 ### search-device